Alex Karp: Board and advisory roles

+Thiel initiated the idea of the company RoboteX, which was built in 2007 and headed by their Palantir co-founder Nathan Gettings.
+It provided robots for police, firefighters and SWAT teams.
+Thiel and Karp also served on the board as directors and investors.

 Political activities

-He is a frequent participant of the Reagan National Defense forum, which is an annual gathering of "generals, military strategists, and defense industrial companies", now also open to tech leaders like Karp and Bezos.
+He is a frequent participant of the Reagan National Defense forum, which is an annual gathering of "generals, military strategists, and defense industrial companies", now also open to the technology side, as shown in the participation of Karp and Jeff Bezos.
 At the 2023 edition of the forum, he stated that "Somehow the corporate elite of this country thinks when it’s time to make money, you stand up, and when it’s time to stand up, you go play golf.
 And we’ve got to change that.
 That’s our fault".

-The 2025 documentary "Watching you – Die Welt von Palantir und Alex Karp" explores the political and business network that Karp has built in Germany.
+The 2025 documentary Watching You: The World of Palantir and Alex Karp explores the political and business network that Karp has built in Germany.
 He helps build connections between American and German politicians through transatlantic organizations such as the Atlantik-Brücke.

 He is a member of the steering committee of Bilderberg Meeting.
 The secret meeting between Karp, Thiel and Sweden's prime minister Ulf Kristersson at the 2025 Bilderberg meeting has caused controversies in Sweden (Kristersson was not on the official list).
 Karp also participates in the Munich Security Conference.

 Dutch MEP Sophie in ’t Veld tracks the close proximity between Karp and his company Palantir with EU leaders like Ursula von der Leyen and Margrethe Vestager, noting that when the EU delegation visited Washington in 2019, the only private company they contacted was Palantir.
 In June 2022, he was the first CEO of a major Western company to meet president Volodymyr Zelenskyy after Russia invaded Ukraine.
+In June 2026, following Karp's visit to Ukraine, Ukraine's defense minister Mykhailo Fedorov said that it was an advantage for Ukraine to have Alex Karp, as well as others like Elon Musk and Eric Schmidt on their side.
+Federov described Palantir as an "effective IT weapon" that the Ukrainians had, but the Russians did not.
+Fedorov also recalled that Karp was very impressed with the way Ukraine integrated Palantir's technologies "into the general logic of warfare", thus contributing to the Western side's developed combat control systems (Palantir initially provided the software and services to Ukraine pro bono, including financing the new personnel they hired in Ukraine.
+Later as costs climbed, Ukraine's allies stepped in to offset the expenses).